-Section 1 The officers of the OCA shall be:-
+The Executive officers of the OCA shall be:-

-All five (5) shall form the Executive of the OCA and perform the duties prescribed by this Constitution and its By-Laws.
+These seven (7) officers shall form the Executive of the OCA and perform the duties defined by this Constitution and its By-Laws.

-Section 2 The Officers shall be elected by secret ballot to serve for a one (1) year term or until their successors are elected, and their term of the office shall begin immediately following election.
+The Officers shall be elected by secret ballot to serve for a two (2) year term or until their successors are elected, and their term of office shall begin immediately following election.

-Section 4 No person shall hold more than one office on the executive at a time.
+No person shall hold more than one (1) office on the Executive at the same time.